 Electric cars expanding market share in Norway

-A record 62 percent of new cars sold in Norway last month (september) were full-electric vehicles, registration data showed, up from 42 percent for 2019 as a whole.
+A record 62 percent of new cars sold in Norway in the month september were full-electric vehicles, registration data showed, up from 42 percent for 2019 as a whole.
 Electric cars will likely make up 90 percent of Volkswagen Group’s sales in Norway next year and could completely replace the sale of Volkswagen diesel and gasoline engines in the country by 2023, the automaker’s local importer said.
 The debut last month of the VW ID3 full-electric compact hatchback vaulted it to the top of the Norwegian sales ranking, outselling Tesla’s Model 3 and the Polestar 2.
 All of these models of course can be found in the Moditech Crash Recovery System.

 Looking at the first nine months of the year so far, the Audi e-tron, Volkswagen e-Golf and Hyundai Kona comprise the top three in electric vehicle sales.